rxdock/rxdock/docs/user-guide/pharmacophoric-restraints.rst

    This ``FILE.prm`` is an example file for the sake of the tutorial.
-The point here is to clarify how to define pharmacophoric restraints and how to configure rDock to take them into account.
+The point here is to clarify how to define pharmacophoric restraints and how to configure |Dock| to take them into account.

-Finally, when running rDock, the user can check if the program writes similar lines as the following to be sure that the restraints have been correctly read.
+Finally, when running |Dock|, the user can check if the program writes similar lines as the following to be sure that the restraints have been correctly read.